-This had to have a page all its own because it is one of my favorite classes to teach.
+One of my favorite classes to teach is cardio kickboxing.
 Kickboxing is a fantastic full body workout that can deliver some great results.
 If you want to work off some anxiety and melt the muffin top all at once, this is the class for you!

 When executing a kick be sure to chamber (bend knee) before and after you extend the leg.
 This will prevent you from slamming your foot into the ground and hyperextending the knee or bruising your foot.
 The majority of the time in the cardio kickboxing class, we will not be hitting targets so there is nothing to stop your arm or leg.
 Therefore, it is important to NOT hyperextend the knee or elbow.
-Be aware of your body mechanics.
+Be aware of your body mechanics and have fun.